8 Examples of Bad Sales Tactics To Avoid

 They've found that online and remote selling is as effective as in-person engagement and that digital prospecting is as effective as in-person meetings to connect with existing customers, which is why man companies build a website.

 Gone are the days when businesses relied solely on in-person meetings and cold calls.
-More businesses are adopting modern sales techniques, leveraging digital tools like marketing automation, live chat, and video conferencing to improve the B2B sales experience.
+More businesses are adopting modern sales techniques, leveraging digital tools like sales automation, marketing automation, live chat, and video conferencing to improve the B2B sales experience.

 In this article, we cover outdated selling techniques and bad sales tactics so you know what to avoid moving forward.